-Sadly, not all of the birds mentioned above are ones you can find in South Korea.
+Sadly, not all of the birds mentioned above can be found in South Korea.
 And some of them you may only be able to see in zoos.
 However, South Korea does have its own diverse selection of birds, which will be a delight for you to see in the wild.

 For example, South Korea has numerous different goose species, although the majority of them are quite rare to get a sighting of.
-Swans, shelducks, and grebes, on the other hand, are far more common to come across nearby water.
+On the other hand, swans, shelducks, and grebes are far more common to come across nearby water.

 You will also likely see some type of cuckoo bird on a stroll in foresty areas at some point, as well as cormorants.
 Numerous gull species are, of course, common sightings in different parts of South Korea.
 On a good day, you’ll also be able to spot a hawk or an eagle flying around in the sky.

 There are also some owls endemic to Korea, of which you are most likely to see the small and yellow-eyed Oriental Scops-Owl, the large and ear tuft-holding Eurasian Eagle-Owl, and the beautiful brown and white-colored Northern Boobook.

 In addition to these few Korean birds we have named, there are numerous other bird species present in South Korea, both large and small.
 A particularly famous one among them is the Magpie, which has earned its status as Korea’s National Bird.

 As we briefly just mentioned, the national bird of South Korea is Magpie.
 The word for “magpie” in the Korean language is 까치 (kkachi).
 This beautiful, relatively small bird belongs to the Corvidae family.
 Among magpies, there are multiple different species, many of them sporting a black-and-white coloring, while others are blue and green.